leta199/Stock-Insights/README.md

 2) Corporate finance- understanding market sentiment.
 3) Goveernance and policy- allows regulatory bodies to keep track of the best performing companies and implement lasws to sterngthen industry.
 4) Economic research- in event studeis to realise how stock prices are affetced by news and events and predict how future evenst will affect stocks.

+Based on final project of the IBM Data Sceince Certification Module #5

 ## AUTHORS
 [leta199](https://github.com/leta199)